juspay/hyperswitch/docs/try_local_system.md

    nix develop
    ```

-This is a work in progress, and not all the commands might be available in this environment.
+**NOTE:** This is a work in progress, and only a selected commands are available at the moment.
+Look in `flake.nix` (hyperswitch-shell) for a full list of packages.

 ## Set up a Rust environment and other dependencies